vineetkumardeva/bkedssda/README.md

 ```
 Frontend:-

-Dashboard (static/index.html): Shows live total earnings and level-wise breakdown, allows simulating purchases.Visualizations include a Bar Chart showing earnings by referral level to give a quick comparative view and a Live-updating counters for total earnings and each referral level’s earnings.
+Dashboard (static/index.html): Shows live total earnings and level-wise breakdown, allows simulating purchases.Visualizations include a Bar Chart showing earnings by referral level to give a quick comparative view and a Live-updating counters for total earnings and each referral level’s earnings.A Timeline Line Chart Shows earnings progression over time and a Bar Chart helps visualize earnings from each individual referral (by user ID).

 Referrals Viewer (static/referrals.html): Displays direct and indirect referrals for a user in a nested-bullet format.
-Active users are green while inactive users are red.
+Earnings per referral are displayed next to user name and active users are color-coded green while inactive users are red.

 Architecture & Design Notes:-